Call us: 01273 698904

-We will initially be opening under reduced trading hours to comply with the 10pm curfew and allow for extra cleaning between sessions.
+We will initially be opening under reduced trading hours but hope to increase these as government restrictions relax.
 Please check our opening hours before booking.
 Weekends will temporarily be divided into two sessions and all guests must leave between these times.
 We will return to normal trading hours as soon as we can.

 On arrival to BGHS you will be asked to either queue with social distancing in mind or wait in the lobby before being called to the reception desk.
 This maybe because the changing area is full and or someone is about to leave.
 Please be patient, wear a mask and use the hand sanitiser on entry.

 You will be asked to either use the NHS track and trace app or leave your details with us.
 This information will be kept securely and destroyed after 21 days.
 We are GDPR compliant and will not share your data with anyone outside the track and trace system, unless legally required to do so.